radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/calculus_1/calculus_1.rst

 Assignments
 ^^^^^^^^^^^

 #.
-Solving the book exercises
+Solving the book exercises, focus on the solving the difficult problems, and skip the easy ones.

 Summary